How do cellular processes work?

 The answer

 Cellular respiration is the controlled breakdown of glucose to release energy as ATP.
-The overall summary equation for aerobic respiration is:
+The diagram traces aerobic respiration through its three stages, the cell location of each, and the net ATP yield.

 C6H12O6 + 6O2 -> 6CO2 + 6H2O + ATP (around 30 to 32 ATP per glucose)